walterhiggins/WMPJS/book-outline.md

     }

 ### Starting the game
-The main part of the *SnowBallFight()* function is at the end.
+The main part of the *SnowballFight()* function is at the end of the module.
 The following 3 lines of code are responsible for starting the game, listening for events and starting the game's loop.

     start( game );
     game.eventListener = events.entityDamageByEntity( onSnowballHit );